 A mix of brown rice, quickly sautéed chicken, and fresh broccoli, Chicken Broccoli Rice Casserole offers every food group in a single meal.
-There is no soup to be found (creamed, canned, or otherwise).
+There is no to be found (cream of, canned, or otherwise).
 Instead, the smooth, bubbly cheese sauce is made with Greek yogurt and cheddar.
 Chicken Broccoli Rice Casserole is easy to scale up to feed a crowd, make and freeze ahead, and reheat leftover for lunches and dinners throughout the week.

 Could I be dubbed the Queen of Casseroles one day?
 Aside from the weird premonitions of becoming my mother, I’ll take the casserole-queen title with compliments.
 Please pass me my Pyrex crown.